Backflow Prevention

 Are there any regulations regarding backflow prevention devices tested?

 Yes, the State of Michigan Department of Public Health, Administrative Rules for Michigan’s Safe Drinking Water Act, Act 399, P.A.
-1976 Michigan Plumbing Code 2000, and local Cross Connection Control (CCC) plans have requirements.
+1976, current Michigan Plumbing Code, and Township Ordinance 38-245 Cross Connection Control (CCC) plan, have requirements.

 How often do I have backlflow prevention devices tested?